AlonCohen96/Chess-JS/README.md

 # Chess-JS
-A 2 player mobile version of Chess written in entirely in Vanilla JavaScript, HMTL and CSS with some fun extra game modes.
+A slick and elegant 2 player mobile version of Chess written in entirely in Vanilla JavaScript, HMTL and CSS with some fun extra game modes.
 Best played on a phone or tablet.

 Try out the [Live Demo](https://splendorous-taffy-82a2a4.netlify.app/) or scan the QR Code!